The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: Boutique Japan)

-Nara, just a short trip from Kyoto and Osaka, ranks among the best cities to visit in Japan.
+Nara, just a short trip from Kyoto and Osaka, ranks among the most beautiful cities in Japan.
 This is home to some of the country's oldest and most significant temples, as well as its famous free-roaming deer.
 Nara's rich cultural heritage and peaceful atmosphere make it an essential stop for anyone exploring Japan's historical treasures.

 At the heart of Nara's attractions is the iconic Todaiji Temple, home to the Great Buddha (Daibutsu).
 The temple grounds are vast and serene, offering a glimpse into Japan's Buddhist history.
 Nearby, Nara Park, which has lush greenery and playful deer, offers a serene escape from the city's hustle and bustle.